lyteword/chspurgeon-tod/volume-1/psalm-25.md

 **Verse 22.** A prayer for the church militant.

-## WORKS UPON THE TWENTY-FIFTH PSALM
+## Works Upon The Twenty-Fifth Psalm

  *A Godly and Fruitful Exposition on the Twenty-fifth Psalme, the second of the Penitentials; (in "A Sacred Septenarie. ")* By ARCHIBALD SYMSON.
 1638.
 (See page 74. )